 Are you looking for an international school in the Amsterdam region?
 We would be delighted to welcome you and your children to the Amity community.
-We understand that choosing the right school is one of the most important decisions you will make.
-Our Admissions Team is here to support you in this process by listening to what matters to you.
+We understand that finding the right school is one of the most important decisions your family has to make.
+That is why our Admissions Team is here to support you.

 Learning to read should be an enjoyable, thrilling exploration for young learners.
 However, that's not always the case.
 Unlike learning to talk, learning to read and write is not a ‘natural’ or automatic process.
 For some students, learning to read and write is exhausting and frustrating, leading often to low self-confidence and declining grades.
 How do we support them in that process